karenwinnielei/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+  - relational databases are databases that store "related" data
+  - SQL is short for Structured Query Language and is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

 2. Why do tables need a `primary key`?

+  - A primary key is a way to identify each entry in the database uniquely.
+It is most often represented as a auto-incrementing integer called id or [tablename]Id.

 3. What is the name given to a table column that references the primary key on another table.

+  - Foreign keys are a type of table field used for creating links between tables.
+Like primary keys, they are most often integers that identify (rather than store) data.
+However, whereas a primary key is used to id rows in a table, foreign keys are used to connect a record in one table to a record in a second table.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+  - a third table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.